nuc-astro/WinNet/bin/movie_script/README.md

 - `--save`
   Whether or not saving the movie.

+- `--save_frames`
+  Whether or not saving the frames of the movie, not compatible with the save option.

 - `--output=OUTPUT_NAME`
   Output name of the movie.

 - `--parallel_save`
-  Whether or not to save the movie in parallel.
+  Whether or not to save the movie or frames in parallel.

 - `--parallel_cpus=PARALLEL_CPUS`
   Number of CPUs to use for parallel saving.